Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 ### Notes
 `:::js api.notes`

-Leave notes on a customer record to have a handy location to share with others who may interface with the customer.
+Leave notes on a resource member to have a handy location to share with others who may interface with the customer.
 It's great for customer service.

 !!! info ""
     See the [**Notes resource**][20] for detailed method information.